shahp630/RobinHood-Case-Study/README.md

 Other technologies, such as Django, Bootstrap, Google Analytics, GitHub, Git, Babel, and Slack, amongst many others, are also utilized in creating Robinhood's user-friendly interface https://stackshare.io/robinhood/robinhood).
 Not only has Robinhood make it easy for it's customers to trade, but also providers it's users with a platform to provide feedback, allowing for the company to constantly improve and draw even more customers.

 ## **Landscape**

+Robo advisors & personal finance, the financial industry/domain that Robinhood is in, have experienced significant developments over the past 5-10 years.
+Acorns, Betterment, Wealthfront, M1Finance & Personal Capital, the other major companies in this domain, have all employed the following innovations/trends to become extremely successful in this space.